jack-zj-liu/indicator-builder/README.md

 The currently implemented indicators include:

 - **MACD (Moving Average Convergence Divergence):**
   A momentum oscillator that compares two exponential moving averages (typically the 12-day and 26-day EMAs) to reveal changes in a trend’s strength, direction, momentum, and duration.
-It also computes a signal line (usually a 9-day EMA of the MACD) to aid in generating buy or sell signals.
+It also computes a signal line (usually a 9-day EMA of the MACD).

 - **RSI (Relative Strength Index):**
   A momentum oscillator that measures the velocity and magnitude of price movements on a scale from 0 to 100.
-It is frequently used to identify overbought conditions (typically above 70) or oversold conditions (typically below 30), helping traders spot potential reversals.
+It is used to identify overbought conditions (typically above 70) or oversold conditions (typically below 30).

 - **Triple EMA (Triple Exponential Moving Average):**
-  A trend indicator that employs three consecutive EMAs to smooth price data more effectively and reduce lag.
-It enhances trend detection by weighting recent price data more heavily compared to traditional single-period EMAs.
+  A trend indicator that employs three consecutive EMAs to smooth price data more effectively.
+Trend crossovers can indicate trend and direction strength.

 - **Awesome Oscillator:**
-  Developed by Bill Williams, this indicator measures market momentum by calculating the difference between a 5-period and a 34-period simple moving average of the price midpoints (high plus low divided by two).
+  This indicator measures market momentum by calculating the difference between a 5-period and a 34-period simple moving average of the price midpoints (high plus low divided by two).
 The histogram visualization helps signal potential trend reversals or confirm ongoing trends.

 - **Bollinger Bands:**
   A volatility indicator that plots a simple moving average (SMA) along with an upper and lower band at a specified number of standard deviations (commonly 2) from the SMA.
-These bands widen during periods of high volatility and contract during low volatility, providing insights into potential overbought or oversold price levels.
+These bands widen during periods of high volatility and contract during low volatility, indicating potential overbought or oversold price levels.

 ---